[Updated March 19, 2023]

 Located 20 miles southeast of downtown Ellijay in Dawsonville GA, the 829-acre Amicalola Falls State Park is home to the tallest waterfall in Georgia (729 feet).

 It’s also home to Georgia’s Appalachian Trail approach, which leads 8.5 miles from the park to the beginning of the AT on Springer Mountain.

-Casual trekkers who aren’t interested in the 2,190-mile trek to Maine will find lots of more sensible hiking trails at Amicalola, including the 1-mile Mountain Laurel Loop, the 0.6-mile Creek Trail from the Visitor Center to the reflection pool at the base of the falls, and the wheelchair-accessible 0.3-mile West Ridge Falls Access Trail.
+Other hiking trails at Amicalola include the 1-mile Mountain Laurel Loop, the 0.6-mile Creek Trail from the Visitor Center to the reflection pool at the base of the falls, and the wheelchair-accessible 0.3-mile West Ridge Falls Access Trail.

 But the most popular hike is the 1-mail Base of the Falls Trail, which climbs to a remarkable view of Amicalola Falls via a series of stairs and observation decks.

 It’s rated moderate to strenuous due to the steep slope, but it’s an absolute must if you want to see one of the state of Georgia‘s 7 natural wonders up close.